renoki-co/laravel-helm-demo/README.md

 The images generated with NGINX + PHP-FPM are using [renoki-co/laravel chart](https://github.com/renoki-co/charts/tree/master/charts/laravel) and you may find there the documentation on how to deploy the chart.

+Basically, the final Docker image will be built using the `Dockerfile.fpm` file.
+It includes logs creation, permission changes and eventually clearing up additional files that you may not want to clutter your image with.

 ### Octane

 The images generated with Octane are using [renoki-co/laravel-octane chart](https://github.com/renoki-co/charts/tree/master/charts/laravel-octane) and you may find there the documentation on how to deploy the chart.

+The `Dockerfile.octane` file will guide the image to be built in the same manner as the usual PHP-FPM version, but it comes with a lightweight PHP-Swoole image to start from.
+The defined entrypoint command can be later replaced in the Kubernetes Deployment configuration.

 ### Workers

 The images generated for Workers are using [renoki-co/laravel-worker chart](https://github.com/renoki-co/charts/tree/master/charts/laravel-worker) and you may find there the documentation on how to deploy the chart.

+Workers need only the PHP CLI to be available.
+It's almost like Octane, but some processes do not require Swoole, like Horizon.

 ### Installing Dependencies

 It's recommended that the dependencies and other static data to be installed alongside with the container in CI/CD pipeline.
 This way, your pods will not take additional time each time they start to complete additional long steps like installing the dependencies or compiling the frontend assets.

+In this demo project, in `.github/workflows/docker-release-tag.yml`, for example, the CI/CD pipeline will run additional steps like `composer install` and build the image.
+The final build will have dependencies already installed and you will be easily be implementing a fast-responding app, which is ready to scale really fast.

 ### Deploy Script

-In the project root, you will find a `deploy.sh` file that will contain additional steps to run on each Pod startup.
+In the project root, you will find a `deploy.sh` file that will contains additional steps to run on each Pod startup.
 You might change it according to your needs, but keep in mind that it shouldn't take too much.
-The more it takes, the slower your autoscaling will be.
+The more it takes, the slower your scaling up will be.

+In this file you may run additional steps that depend on your `.env` file, as at the Pod startup, the `.env` file is injected via the Secret kind.

+Commands like `php artisan migrate` or `php artisan route:cache` are the most appropriate ones to run here.

 ## Deploying on Kubernetes